-Like any work of art, this English settee can be appreciated for its stunning details.
+Like any work of art, this antique needlepoint sofa can be appreciated for its stunning details and fascinating history.

-During the late 18th century English women were known for the size of their hair, their clothes, and some – like Georgiana Cavendish, the ill-fated Duchess of Devonshire – for their beauty, disastrous love affairs, and even their love of gambling (which eventually did poor Georgiana in).
-So it’s not surprising to see a basket of wool, a ladies’ tasseled bag, a folding game board, or a shawl depicted on an antique needlepoint sofa covered by a large scale piece of Georgian-era needlework since these were certainly elements of a woman’s world in Great Britain ca. 1800.
-It is extraordinary to find a George III sofa with this original gros-point needlework upholstery that is not in shreds today.
-(George III, is of course, the British monarch who “lost” the American colonies to the 1776 Revolution).
+During the late 18th century English women were known for certain attributes: the size of their hair and the cut of their dresses.
+Georgiana Cavendish — the ill-fated Duchess of Devonshire – also was a famed beauty, disastrous love affairs, and gambling compulsion eventually did her in.
+So it’s not surprising to see a basket of wool, a ladies’ tasseled bag, a folding game board, or a shawl depicted on an antique needlepoint sofa covered by a large scale piece of Georgian-era needlework.
+These were certainly elements of a woman’s world in Great Britain ca. 1800.
+What is extraordinary is finding a George III sofa or settee with original gros-point needlework upholstery that is not in shreds by now.
+(FOI: George III is the British monarch who “lost” the American colonies to the 1776 Revolution).

 One look at this piece of seat furniture, with a trompe l’oeil shawl draped over the back, and you know there is a fascinating story behind it.
 However, my favorite magazine, The World of Interiors, enlisted the current owner to tell his part of that story recently.
 But only a small part.

-Who created this amazing and charming needlework that includes a box which must be a tea caddy on one arm — tea was fabulously expensive during the 18th century and a caddy was prized in any home.
+Who created this amazing and charming needlework?
+That includes a box which must be a tea caddy on one arm — tea was fabulously expensive during the 18th century and a caddy was prized in any home.